ififfy/flipflip/docs/options.md

 * **None**

 #### Next Scene
 Choose a Scene to transition to after this one (or none).
-Control the timing of the Next Scene (sec) and if the Next Scene should play after all images from the current Scene have played.
+Control the timing of the Next Scene (sec)

+* **Play After All Images** - Instead of using a fixed time, transition to the Next Scene after all images in this scene have played
+  * You can also choose to move to the next scene after an audio clip has ended or after a captioning script has completed.
+    You will find these options in the audio and text options, respectively.
+* **Persist Audio** - Persist the Audio tracks of this scene through all subsequent Next Scenes
+* **Persist Text Overlay** - Persist the Text Overlay scripts of this scene through all subsequent Next Scenes

 Rather than picking a single scene, you can select "Random".
 Click <img style="vertical-align: -5px" src="doc_icons/list.svg" alt="List" width="20" height="20">
 to select the scenes you'd like to be randomly picked from.

-You can also choose to move to the next scene after an audio clip has ended or after a captioning script has completed.
-You will find these options in the audio and text settings, respectively.

 ?> The "Next Scene" will pre-load in the background and start when a configured end condition is met (time, images, audio, text).
 Scene options, effects, audio/text, etc. will also change as configured.